 The RISE Center recognizes the critical role an equity-minded and culturally competent faculty and staff play in ensuring student retention, success, and completion.
-Therefore, the center offers a number of workshops catered to compliment pre-existing curriculum that can be brought into classrooms for faculty, while also providing trainings in collaboration with LWTech Professional Development for both faculty and staff.
+Information below may be of assistance when working with students who represent diverse communities.

 Know about your students’ home and school relationships.
 Collaborate with parents and caregivers on children’s literacy development and don’t rely on preconceived notions of the importance of literacy within your students’ families.

 Three ideas for using Universal Design to teach in a diverse learning envrionment.

 The LWTech student body is very diverse.
 Sanchez (1995) notes that: